jeysonj2/laravel-base-proyect/AI Agent Context.md

   - Updated Swagger API documentation to include this restriction in the 403 Forbidden response section
   - Creation of comprehensive tests to verify this protection works for both admin and superadmin users
   - Implementation of proper type conversion to ensure ID comparison works correctly regardless of type (string or integer)
+- Creation of a shell script to run specific tests:
+  - Implementation of a flexible command to execute specific test classes
+  - Support for running multiple test classes at once, separated by spaces
+  - Simple syntax like `./shell-scripts/test.sh Unit\\Models\\RoleTest Feature\\Auth\\LoginTest`
+  - Proper handling of backslash escaping in test class names
+  - Integration with Laravel's test filtering capabilities using the `--filter` option

 **Important Notes:**